TheCompAce/Auto-GPT-Powershell/README.md

 ## Examples

 In the "examples" folder there are the examples for a run using each model.
-GPT4ALL is almost useless, but a better plugin that formats for GPT4All might help.
+GPT4ALL is almost useless, but a better plugin that formats for GPT4All might help, but I think it is the model, feel free to add your own implementations of other GPTs.

 ## Creating Plugins